+Submission of these reports is also via the Industrial Visit Canvas site, with the deadline being 1pm on the Friday of the week following the talk.
+These shorter reports are graded satisfactory (1 mark) or non-satisfactory (0 marks).

-The reports are marked by the Industrial Visits Organiser, and are graded good (5 marks), satisfactory (2 marks) or non-satisfactory (0 marks).
-For this element of coursework as a whole to be judged satisfactory by the Examiners, normally (i) all four reports must be submitted and (ii) the four reports must score an average mark of at least 40%.
-In total, therefore, completion of 4 good reports will contribute 20 marks towards the Part I mark.
-Appendix L contains information on the criteria used for assessment.
-Formative feedback will be given by the Industrial Visits Organiser on the first report that you submit.
+For this element of coursework as a whole to be judged satisfactory by the Examiners, normally (i) all four industrial visit reports must be submitted and (ii) these four reports must score an average mark of at least 40%.
+In total, therefore, completion of 4 good reports will contribute 8 marks towards the Part I mark.
+With the addition of 2 satisfactory reports on the industrial talks, it is possible to achieve 10 marks for this element of coursework.
+Appendix G contains information on the criteria used for assessment.
+Formative feedback will be given by the Industrial Visits Organiser on the first industrial visit report that you submit.

-Your industrial visit reports are part of the University's examination system; any student caught copying another student's work will be reported to the Proctors who have wide-ranging powers including the power to reduce the class of your degree.
+Your industrial visit and talks reports are part of the University's examination system; any student caught copying another student's work will be reported to the Proctors who have wide-ranging powers including the power to reduce the class of your degree.
 Your attention is drawn to the statement on plagiarism in Appendix B you are reminded that this applies equally to text and diagrams/figures.

-7.2 Practical Work
+7.2.
+Practical Work